aschey/Synchronicity/README.md

 `synchronicity backup`

-Backup the all of the configuration files which have a rule configured for them.
-Backup files will be placed in `~/.synchronicity/{appName}.backup`.
+* Backs up the all of the configuration files which have a rule configured for them.
+Backup files will be placed in `~/.synchronicity/appName.backup`.
 This allows the user to try out new themes without losing their current configuration if it is not currently stored in its own theme.

 `synchonicity load themeName`

-Load a theme
+* Loads a theme

 * **themeName:** Name of the theme to load